Tours Sitemap Accessibility Skiptocontent Search

 تامورت Zuwarah زوارة

-Welcome to The Home of Temehu.com
+Welcome to the Home of Temehu.com

 Zuwarah Beach: one of the best in the whole of Libya.

 There are many fantastic beaches of pure golden sand and clear turquoise water spread along Libya’s northern coast, the most significant of which are those found west and east of the city of Zuwarah (or Zuwara), and west of Sabratha and Tellil; extending all the way to the Tunisian border.
 These are great beaches of soft sand, palm trees and sandy hills.
-Hence the area was chosen for Libya’s Free Trade Zone, as an ideal transit platform for companies seeking to export to Africa, Europe and Asia.

-zuwarah (Zuwara) beach palms, Libya.
+zuwarah (Zuwara) beach palms

 Zuwarah Beach